sangszhou/sangszhou.github.io/_posts/2016-10-08-spring-security-core.md

 exceptions that are thrown.
 Such exceptions will generally be thrown by an AbstractSecurityInterceptor, which is the main provider of authorization services.

-the ExceptionTranslationFilter offers this service, with specific responsibility for either returning error code 403 (if the principal has been authenticated and therefore simply lacks sufficient access - as per step seven above), or launching an AuthenticationEntryPoint (if the principal has not been authenticated and therefore we need to go commence step three).
+the ExceptionTranslationFilter offers this service, with specific responsibility for either returning error code 403 (if the principal has been authenticated and therefore simply **lacks sufficient access** - as per step seven above), or launching an **AuthenticationEntryPoint** (if the principal has not been authenticated and therefore we need to go commence step three).

 **AuthenticationEntryPoint**

 As you can imagine, each web application will have a default authentication strategy (well, this can be configured like nearly everything else in Spring Security, but let’s keep it simple for now).
 Each major authentication system will have its own AuthenticationEntryPoint implementation, which typically performs one of the actions described in step 3.

 **Storing the SecurityContext between requests**

 Depending on the type of application, there may need to be a strategy in place to store the security context between user operations.
 In a typical web application, a user logs in once and is subsequently identified by their session Id.
 The server caches the principal information for the duration session.
-In Spring Security, the responsibility for storing the SecurityContext between requests falls to the SecurityContextPersistenceFilter, which by default stores the context as an HttpSession attribute between HTTP requests.
+In Spring Security, **the responsibility for storing the SecurityContext between requests falls to the SecurityContextPersistenceFilter**, which by default stores the context as an **HttpSession** attribute between HTTP requests.
 It restores the context to the SecurityContextHolder for each request and, crucially, clears the SecurityContextHolder when the request completes.
 You shouldn’t interact directly with the HttpSession for security purposes.
 There is simply no justification for doing so - always use the SecurityContextHolder instead.